rust-lang/rust/src/doc/reference.md

 ### Trait objects

+In Rust, a type like `&SomeTrait` or `Box<SomeTrait>` is called a _trait object_.
+Each instance of a trait object includes:

+ - a pointer to an instance of a type `T` that implements `SomeTrait`
+ - a _virtual method table_, often just called a _vtable_, which contains, for
+   each method of `SomeTrait` that `T` implements, a pointer to `T`'s implementation (i.e. a function pointer).

-Every trait item (see [traits](#traits)) defines a type with the same name as the trait.
-This type is called the _trait object_ of the trait.
-Trait objects permit "late binding" of methods, dispatched using _virtual method tables_ ("vtables").
-Whereas most calls to trait methods are "early bound" (statically resolved) to specific implementations at compile time, a call to a method on an trait objects is only resolved to a vtable entry at compile time.
+The purpose of trait objects is to permit "late binding" of methods.
+A call to a method on a trait object is only resolved to a vtable entry at compile time.
 The actual implementation for each vtable entry can vary on an object-by-object basis.

+Note that for a trait object to be instantiated, the trait must be _object-safe_.
+Object safety rules are defined in [RFC 255][rfc255].

 Given a pointer-typed expression `E` of type `&T` or `Box<T>`, where `T` implements trait `R`, casting `E` to the corresponding pointer type `&R` or